uab-cgds-worthey/quac/README.md

 - Anaconda/miniconda
     - Tested with Anaconda3/2020.02
+    - Available as module from cheaha
 - Singularity
     - Tested with v3.5.2
-    - Will be loaded as a module
+    - Will be loaded as a module when running QuaC

-Tools below are used in the pipeline, and snakemake automatically installs them in conda environments inside the singularity container.
+Tools below are used in the QuaC pipeline, and snakemake automatically installs them in conda environments inside the singularity container.
 Therefore, they don't need to be manually installed.
 For tool versions used, refer to the snakemake rules.